 Please note that the information contained below does not relate to the 2018 Code.
 Flinders University is currently reviewing the recently released 2018 Code and the Investigation Guidelines and will update this page shortly.

-It is essential that all researchers, and their respective Schools, Centres or Institutes, manage the handling, storage, retention and disposal of research data according to current guidelines and requirements.
+It is essential that all researchers, and their respective Colleges, Centres or Institutes, manage the handling, storage, retention and disposal of research data according to current guidelines and requirements.

 General guidance in the area of research data management can be found in Section 2 of the Australian Code for the Responsible Conduct of Research.

 In addition, regarding research data management within South Australian universities, Section 9 of the General Disposal Schedule No. 24 must also be consulted.

 Within Flinders University, general guidance in the area of research data management can be obtained from:

 Detailed guidance can be found in these Guidelines for Research Data Management (PDF 417KB) .